Recipes that kids love to eat, are easy to make or can be made ahead. Cookies, snacks and menu ideas.

 7. Easy Chocolate Cookies

 I, and my grandkids, love chocolate so this is a favorite.
 The main ingredient for making these cookies is a box of chocolate cake mix.
-The recipe for these easy chocolate cookies is found on the circle of moms site.
+The recipe for these easy chocolate cookies is found on the Just So Tasty site.

 8. Peanut Butter and Banana Drops